Bornface-Sonye/Bornface-Sonye/README.md

 ### Steps

-First visit https://github.com/Bornface-Sonye/Bornface-Sonye to navigate to my project folde and clone the project to your local directory in your local machine
+First visit https://github.com/Bornface-Sonye/Bornface-Sonye to navigate to my project folder and clone the project to your local directory in your local machine.
-The you can follow as shown below:-
+The you can follow as shown below:-.
 Note this project belongs to a student so corrections are welcomed !

 1. **DepLogin**